-Kathimerini and Skai TV Washington Correspondent Katerina Sokou joins Andrea Kendall-Taylor and Carisa Nietsche to discuss the snap Greek elections set for July.
+Nonresident Senior Fellow at the Atlantic Council, Kathimerini and Skai TV Washington Correspondent Katerina Sokou joins Andrea Kendall-Taylor and Carisa Nietsche to discuss the snap Greek elections set for July.
 PM Alexis Tsipras’ Syriza rode a left-wing populist surge in 2015 but has since stepped back from electoral promises and commitments.
-The Greek public responded by treating the latest EU parliamentary elections as a referendum on Tsipras’ government, and the loss of his coalition partner over the Prespas agreement forced him to call an early election.
-Nonetheless, with Golden Dawn losing all of its EU parliament seats and the New Democracy party surging in the polls, Greek politics are far from being settled.
+The Greek public responded by treating the latest EU parliamentary elections as a referendum on Tsipras’ government, forcing him to call an early election after Syriza came in behind the New Democracy party.
+Nonetheless, with Golden Dawn losing all but two if its EU parliament seats, Tsipras losing his coalition partner over the Prespas Agreement, and New Democracy surging in the polls, Greek politics are far from being settled.

 By Carisa Nietsche

 CommentaryWhy Europe Won't Combat Huawei's Trojan Tech

 The United States has been unsuccessful at getting European countries to ban Huawei from building their fifth-generation wireless (5G) networks.
 It’s not for a lack of trying....